 A directional multispectral homogeneous canopy reflectance (CR) model has been developed in the group of vegetation remote sensing at Tartu Observatory, Estonia.
 The early versions of the CR model by Nilson and Kuusk (1984, 1989) and Kuusk (1995a, 1996, 1994, 1995b) have been extended to a two-layer model (Kuusk, 2001).
-The new model works in the spectral region 400-2400 nm with the same set of input parameters, the spectral resolution is 1 nm.
+In order to apply the model for foests two clumping/regularity parameters are introduced.
+The model works in the spectral region 400-2400 nm, the spectral resolution is 1 nm.
 Any Sun and view directions are allowed.
-In the present version (ACRM) the same code works both for direct and inverse problems.
-The following manual presents the Fortran-77 code of the model.
+In the present version (ACRMf) the same code works both for direct and inverse problems.
+The following manual presents the Fortran-code of the model.